 #07 Be resourceful with your external links

-Carefully link out to other relevant and valuable content resources, not just to other content found on your own blog or blogs, but also to content on other authority sites and fellow blogs.
+Carefully link out to other relevant and valuable content resources, not just to other content on your own blog, but also to content on other authority sites and fellow blogs.

 You’ll notice that I’ve already mentioned several other articles outside of this blog.
-This is to add additional value to what you’re already learning about.
+This is because my aim is to provide additional value to what you’re already learning about here.

-As well as linking to top level authority blogs, I also like to link back to sites maintained by bloggers that I’ve connected with and have a good online relationship with.
-Because more often than not, those blogs also offer a ton of value that not everyone gets to read about.
+As well as linking to top-level authority blogs, I also like to link back to sites maintained by bloggers that I’ve connected with and have a good relationship with.

 #08 Edit and proofread, again and again…

 Once you’ve written your cornerstone content post, and you’re happy with the way it is structured and organized…

 Once you’re happy with all the additional value you’ve added in the form of external links, videos, images and so forth…